mviereck/x11docker/paper.md

 command-line proficiency), domain (having e.g. established and widely-acknowledged GUI-based tools), security, computational reproducibility, or a scholarly review process.

+The target audience of `x11docker` in general are users who want to run desktop applications in containers.
+Another target audience are developers of desktop applications who need an isolated environment.
+In scientific and academic context the target audience are researchers in the field of reproducible science.

 `x11docker` has its own (optional) graphical frontend, `x11docker-gui`, and runs on GNU/Linux.
 Running in a Virtual Linux Machine on MS Windows and macOS is supported.
 With a few limitations it can run natively on MS Windows, too.